socrata/connectors/Mondara Geospatial Publisher/README.md

 # Mondara Geospatial Publisher

-This workflow demonstrates publishing geospatial data read into FME (in this example from a Shapefile containing points) to an existing Socrata Mondara Geospatial Dataset.
+This workflow demonstrates publishing geospatial data read into FME (in this example from a Shapefile containing points) to update (by replacing) an existing Socrata Mondara Geospatial Dataset.

 [View preview of workflow](https://github.com/socrata/connectors/blob/master/Mondara%20Geospatial%20Publisher/geospatial_publisher_preview.png)